Ricky Reyes (hairdresser): Business career

-Reyes was offerred by Henry Sy to open a parlor inside the The SM Center North EDSA (now SM North EDSA).
+Reyes was offered by Henry Sy to open a parlor inside The SM Center North EDSA (now SM North EDSA).
 His store was the only other tenant beside the department store in the first six months of the shopping mall's operation in 1985.
 The partnership grew with Reyes often approaching the retail magnate for a retail space whenever an SM Supermalls outlet opens.

 In 1986, Reyes won the Agora Award for being a medium-sized entrepreneur.

 Reyes formed the Hairdressers and Cosmetologist Association of the Philippines (HACAP) to unify stakeholders in the industry.
 However disputes in the HACAP, led to Reyes and other hairdressers to form Filipino Hairdressers Cooperative (FilHair Coop).

 Reportedly averse to acquiring loans or the franchise model, his hair salon business grew to 39 outlets in the Philippines by 2004.

 Around the early-2000s, he acquired the land where the Golden Sunset Resort in Calatagan, Batangas which opened in 2005.